 - Technology: So much has improved over the past decade.
 From the less robotic speech guiding us through the IVR system process, to reliable Speech Recognition, letting consumers speak instead of typing in card or bank information.

 Voice Automated Payment Systems & Greater Customer Experience

 CX (Customer Experience) has become a keen focus over the past years for most organisations, with the realisation that IVR payments is now being welcomed by the majority of consumers.

 Furthermore, businesses are now benefitting from technical improvements.
-This allows integration between billing, accounting and payment systems.
-These integrations mean IVR Payments can be recorded and accounted for without human interaction.
+This allows integration between customers payment, billing, accounting and payment systems.
+These integrations mean IVR Phone Payments can be recorded and accounted for without human interaction.

 Another technology improvement has led to real-time ‘data-dipping’ using web sockets or web services, this allows IVR’s to look up information in real-time.
-For example, data stored in the company’s customer management software, such as the balance the customer needs to pay.
+For example, data stored in the company’s customer management software or merchant account, such as the balance the customer needs to pay.

 Compliance is also a benefit for those companies keen on data security (now a legal requirement).
 Neither their staff nor their physical operation comes into contact with sensitive payment card data.
 This ensures that compliance with the PCI DSS (Payment Card Industry Data Security Standard) is met.
 Most payment lines today are PCI Compliant IVR solutions.

 A final important point to make is that the cost of IVR payment processing solutions has greatly reduced.
 Whereas before businesses might desire one, they were not affordable.
 Improvements in technology, and increased competition, have driven down the prices.
 To this extent many SME’s are adopting secure IVR payment solutions.

 An IVR Payment system can come in varying degrees of complexity: